 What are Annova Model Portfolios?

-Annova Model Portfolios are built with a mix of actively managed and passively managed funds with the optimum portfolio composition outputs calculated from predefined performance and risk tolerance inputs by artificial intelligence-powered data processing tools in response to investment objectives in dynamic global markets.
+Annova Model Portfolios are growth-oriented investment portfolios built with a mix of actively managed and passively managed funds.
+The goal is to provide investors the optimum portfolios with predefined performance and risk tolerance utilizing artificial intelligence-powered data processing tools in response to dynamic global markets.
 Annova utilizes proprietary technologies, such as Annova Market Risk Indicators (AMRIs), Annova Artificial Intelligence (AAI) to gauge market risks and identify drivers of performance.

 Leveraging the strength of diversified expertise

 Annova leverages the strength of talented portfolio managers from the globe and embraces the unique characterizations and views of the world they contribute to investors.
 We believe that diversified expertise forms the unique performances of the Annova Model Portfolios.

 Systematic market risk mitigation with Annova Market Risk Indicators